 6. Tartlets with roasted veggies

-A tartlet or tart is a baked fruit-based French dish that can be turned into a savory dish with a little bit of experimentation.
+A tartlet or tart is a baked fruit-based French dish that can be turned into a vegetarian savory dish with a little bit of experimentation.
 You can make savory tartlets by filling an open-top pastry base with veggies and cheese.

 Alternatively, you can use some protein foods, such as cottage cheese and tofu, to enhance the snack’s nutritional value, taste, and texture.